nicktwoquick/RaidTeamDecorator/README.md

 ## Troubleshooting

-### Addon Not Working
+For issues or questions:

-1. Check that Guild Roster Manager is installed and enabled
+1. Enable debug mode and check for error messages
-2. Verify you're in a guild
+2. Use `/rtd status` to verify addon state
-3. Enable debug mode to see diagnostic messages
+3. Check that GRM is working properly
-4. Try manually refreshing the cache with `/rtd refresh`
+4. Verify raid team format in custom notes

 ### No Raid Teams Showing